abcnorio/nspawn-aiml/Readme.md

 ## End of the tutorial

 The tutorial goes up to the point to use NVIDIA GPU within the nspawn-container to be able use ComfyUI with the default template for image generation.
 For that one has to manually download a model, e.g. SDXL base model.
-If an image is generated, ecerything else will work, it means proper GPU passthrough into the container is functioning.
+If an image is generated, everything else will work, it means proper GPU passthrough into the container is functioning.
 You can always check that with

 ```bash
 nvidia-smi